-Historically, the movies that have prospered with a simultaneous theatrical and VOD release have been the ones with the smaller budgets and intended for independent theater chains.
+Historically, the movies that have prospered with a simultaneous theatrical and VOD release have been the ones with the smaller budgets, destined for art houses and independent theater chains.

-It's the major studios who haven't had the option to even test day-and-date before_it would jeopardize the 90 day window required by major exhibitor chains.
+On the other hand, the major studios haven't had the option to even test day-and-date strategies because it would jeopardize the 90-day release window required by big exhibitor chains.
 In 2011, Universal tried to release their Ben Stiller comedy "Tower Heist" on VOD for $59.99 just three weeks after its theatrical opening, but theater owners balked and chains like Cinemark threatened to cancel their showings.
-Universal scrapped the plan in the end.
+Universal ended up scrapping the plan.

-Sony, meanwhile, only started pursing digital options after the major theater chains dropped the film following threats from the hacker group.
+Sony, meanwhile, only started pursing digital options after the major theater chains dropped the film following the hacker threats.

-So many exceptional conditions factored into "The Interview's" first weekend, too.
+In addition, many exceptional conditions factored into "The Interview's" first weekend.
 It became an unlikely event movie.
-Seeing "The Interview" was akin to asserting your freedom of speech.
+And seeing "The Interview" was akin to asserting one's freedom of speech.
 That's buzz you can't buy.

 "We don't want to be told what we can and cannot watch," said Rentrak's senior media analyst Paul Dergarabedian.

 That also applies to underage teen audiences, who were suddenly able to easily and affordably access an R-rated movie.